john-raber/movie-catalog/README.md

 # Pages

-- Header
+- Header:
   The header includes links to return to the list of all movies and to insert a new movie into the catalog.

-- Home page and /movies
+- Home page and /movies:
   Displays a list of all of the movies included in the catalog sorted alphabetically by their title.

-- /movies/:id
+- /movies/:id:
   Shows all of the cataloged information for a particular movie.

   Below the movie details there are buttons to edit the movie's information and